 When Is It Too Hot To Work Outside

 Ever stepped outside on a summer day and felt the air turn into a furnace?
-Also, you’re not imagining it.
-Worth adding: When is it too hot to work outside is a question that hits anyone who spends hours under the sun — whether you’re on a construction crew, tending a garden, or delivering packages.
+You’re not imagining it.
+When is it too hot to work outside is a question that hits anyone who spends hours under the sun — whether you’re on a construction crew, tending a garden, or delivering packages.
 The answer isn’t just about the thermometer; it’s about how your body reacts, the humidity in the air, and the real risks that come with pushing yourself too far.

 What Does “Too Hot” Actually Mean?

 Most of us think of a temperature number and call it a day.
-The heat index is a fancy term for how hot it feels when you combine temperature and moisture.
-Also, in reality, “too hot” is a moving target.
+In reality, “too hot” is a moving target.
 It depends on three big factors: air temperature, humidity, and your own physical condition.
-Worth adding: when the heat index climbs, the body’s cooling system starts to struggle.
+When the heat index climbs, the body’s cooling system starts to struggle.
+Now, the heat index is a fancy term for how hot it feels when you combine temperature and moisture.
 A 90°F day can feel like 105°F on a humid afternoon, and that’s when trouble starts.

 The science behind the feeling